Make a claim of exemption for a bank levy

 The judgment creditor or debt collector has 10 days to respond.

-• If they don't respond
+• If they don’t respond, then your claim is granted.

-This means they oppose your claim.
+• If they do respond, it means they oppose your claim.

 • Notice of Opposition to Claim of Exemption